working with a graphic designer

 Never worked with a graphc designer or a creative professional before?
 Wonder how things unfold and or your responsibility to a project?
 Then this information is for you.
 It’s been created to provide an overview and answer some frequently asked questions.

 Having these studio policies in place provides clarity and helps to avoid any “grey areas”.
-Keep in mind, when working with a designer, you ARE in a business relationship.
 As all businesses have policies in some form – graphic design is no different.

 the design process and how projects unfold

 The design process, it’s one which unfolds between a creative and the client.
 Through an initial gathering of info, designers essentially interpret and transform your ideas through our creative concepts so that they may be translated into a unique finished product which communicates your message to your audience.

 This Studio does not work “on a speculative basis” which means “free work to see if you like it”.
 It fully supports NO!SPEC in its efforts to communicate why the practice of spec work devalues the entire design community which in turn has negative impacts on the client as well.

 faqs — frequently asked questions and design studio policies